elifesciences/sciencebeam-parser/README.md

 The aim of this project is to bring multiple tools together to generate a full XML document.

+You might also be interested in the [Science Beam - Gym](https://github.com/elifesciences/sciencebeam-gym), for the model training ground (the model is not yet integrated into the conversion pipeline).

 Status
 ------
 This is in a very early status and may change significantly.
 The Pipeline may not currently run successfully in the Cloud.